Elementari

 5. Setting the Tune 🎶 (5 mins)

-Begin your story with background music that sets the mood.
-Later, change the music at the twist to reflect the new direction of the narrative.
+Code background music to play to set the mood.
+Code for the music to change at the twist to reflect the new mood.

 6. Creative Finishing Touches ✨ (10 mins)